ufs-community/ufs-weather-model/doc/UsersGuide/source/ContributingDevelopment.rst

    % cd ufs-weather-model/tests
    % ./rt.sh -f

-This command can only be used on a NOAA machine using the Intel compiler, where an official baseline is available.
+This command can only be used on platforms that have been configured for regression testing (Tier 1 and Tier 2 platforms as described in https://github.com/ufs-community/ufs-weather-model/wiki/Weather-Model-Platform-and-Compiler-Support).
 For information on testing the CCPP code, or using alternate computational platforms, see the following sections.

 This command and all others below produce log output in ./tests/log_machine.compiler.
 These log files contain information on the location of the run directories that can be used as templates for the user.
 Each rt*.conf contains one or more compile commands preceding a number of tests.

 Regression test log files (ufs-weather-model/tests/Compile_$(MACHINE_ID).log and ufs-weather-model/tests/RegressionTests_$(MACHINE_ID).log ) will be updated.

-Regression testing is only possible on machines for which baselines exist, that is Tier 1 and 2 platforms.

-When porting the code to a new machine, it is useful to start by establishing a personal baseline.
-Future runs of the RT can then be compared against the personal baseline to ascertain that the results have not been inadvertently affected by code developments.
-The rt.sh -c option is used to create a personal baseline.
+If developers wish to contribute code that changes the results of the regression tests (because of updates to the physics, for example), it is useful to run rt.sh as described above to make sure that the test failures are as expected.
+It is then useful to establish a new personal baseline:

-./rt.sh -l rt.conf -c fv3 # create own reg. test baseline
+./rt.sh -l rt.conf -c # create own reg. test baseline

 Once the personal baseline has been created, future runs of the RT should be compared against the personal baseline using the -m option.

 ./rt.sh -l rt.conf -m # compare against own baseline